lucaspq/weather-observer/WeatherObserverFrontend/README.md

 ## Frontend server

-Run `ng serve` for a frontend server.
+Access the directory `WeatherObserverFrontend` and Run `ng serve` for a frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Backend server

-Access the directory `server/weatherbackend/` and Run `ng start` for a backend server.
-Navigate to `http://localhost:3000/`.

-### Documentation

-Open `http://localhost:3000/api-docs` in your browser to view the documentation.

 ## Code scaffolding